pepkit/peppy/doc/source/features.rst

 - **Subprojects:** Subprojects make it easy to define two very similar projects without duplicating project metadata.

-- **Collate input files:** Looper's *derived column* feature lets you easily use samples with input files on different filesystems or from different projects, with different naming convensions.
+- **Collate input files:** Looper's *derived column* feature lets you easily use samples with input files on different file systems or from different projects, with different naming conventions.